-Welcome to the Media Studies Department
+Welcome To The Media Studies Department

 The Media Studies department at Queens College boasts world-renowned professors who are experts film and television studies, advertising and marketing, international communications, digital media, and the media arts.
 Media Studies majors get to create individualized programs in consultation with faculty mentors.
 New York City plays a major role in QC’s Media Studies program and students who attend events in the five boroughs may earn credits by interning at major corporate and public institutions in the greater New York area.